College Fellow in the Department of Music at Harvard University, 2019-

 AREAS OF RESEARCH

-Theory and analysis of contemporary music; sound studies; media archaeology; archival research; popular music culture; history and pedagogy of music theory.
+Theory and analysis of contemporary music; timbre; popular music; history and pedagogy of music theory; archival research; critical organology; media archaeology; sound studies.

 “Tonal Analysis” (Music 151).
 Undergraduate course offering intensive study of tonal theory and analysis through a detailed examination of music from the late eighteenth and nineteenth centuries.